AlekseyVY/rsclone/README.md

 - single player campaign.
 - multiplayer deathmatch.

+backend for this game: [link to backend code](https://github.com/AlekseyVY/RSClone_backend)

 ### coded by Aleksey Vasiliev in collaboration with a team. -> [Join me on my social](https://vk.com/alekseyvy) <-